7 Great Medium Alternatives to Help You Make More Money Blogging

 In addition, using software like WordPress opens you up to a whole new range of monetization opportunities.

-With WordPress, you retain complete control over your whole site.
+With WordPress as a content management system, you retain complete control over your whole site.
 This means you have access to useful analytics (use Google Analytics to track site traffic, traffic sources, conversion rates, etc.) to improve your content strategy.
 It also means you can implement targeted advertising to increase your potential ad revenue.

 Finally, if you opt for something like WordPress and ultimately build your own website and dedicate your time to building traffic to your site, you also have the option to expand your monetization opportunities.
 You can go from relying on Google AdSense for a few bucks a month to building an online store attached to your blog selling whatever you want.